MikeyDunn/sickfunny/src/posts/decora-screen.md

 Back to the part where I have very little experience...
 I spent a few hours in fusion360 before uninstalling and almost calling it quits.
 I stumbled about another tool called [TinkerCAD](https://www.tinkercad.com/), which I can only imagine was designed for young children to play with.
 Evidenced by the fact there is a minecraft mode for building your models.
 But for me this was good enough to put a hole in a plate.
 [My struggle lives here](/public/decora-adapter.stl).

 ## ELECTROCUTING FOR BEGINNERS
 To fit everything inside a light switch box, I needed to power the USB-C based ESP32 directly from the AC wires already in place.
-The hardware here uses very little amperage, so I picked the smallest AC/DC module I could find—helpfully sold on Amazon.
+The hardware here uses very little amperage, so I picked the smallest AC/DC module I could find, helpfully sold on Amazon.
 A bit of soldering on the USB pigtail, a couple of junction wires on the other side, and it was ready to ~~start a fire~~ power up.

 ## PUTTING IT TOGETHER
 The only notes here is that I hot glued the waveshare screen into the adapter.
 Please check your National Electrical Code for proper installation.